Legal Alignment for Safe and Ethical AI: Implementation

-\textbf{Evaluation methodology.} To effectively measure these variables of interest, researchers should develop a combination of quantitative and qualitative methods, agentic evaluation environments, and additional best practices \citep{reuel2024betterbench} that are tailored to legal alignment and designed in accordance with appropriate validity considerations \citep{salaudeen2025measurement}. \begin{itemize} \item \textit{Quantitative methods} such as broad benchmarks could assess the legal compliance of AI systems across different domains of activity, jurisdictions, and areas of law.
-Several existing benchmarks focus on narrow domains and regulatory contexts, such as the EU GDPR and EU AI Act \citep{hu2025safety,lichkovski2025eu,marino2025aireg}. \item \textit{Qualitative methods} such as manual human expert review can help reveal the blindspots of quantitative benchmarks measuring legal alignment, particularly given developers' incentive to ``game'' such benchmarks \citep{thomas2020problem}. \item \textit{Agentic evaluation environments} that assess the real-world actions taken by AI systems---not only the content they output---are necessary to capture the most legally consequential activities of both current and future systems \citep{kapoor2024ai, kapoor2025holisticagentleaderboardmissing, zhu2025establishing}. \item \textit{Human studies} that compare the legal compliance of humans and their use of legal resources to that of AI systems when performing comparable tasks can help contextualize the results of legal alignment evaluations \citep{weidinger2023sociotechnical,weiposition}. \item \textit{Sensitivity analysis} can be used to characterize the extent to which legal alignment evaluation results reflect underlying properties of the AI systems being tested, as opposed to features of the particular evaluation setup \citep{lindgren2020social,khan2025randomness}. \item \textit{Observational studies of real-world data} that shed light on the legal alignment of deployed AI systems ``in the wild'' can complement evaluations conducted in experimental settings, [4] as commonly practiced in the social sciences \citep{wallachposition}. \item \textit{Adversarial methods} such as red-teaming can provide information regarding potential worst-case legal alignment failure modes, including real-world threats from negligent or malicious users \citep{ganguli2022red,perez2022red}. \end{itemize}
+\begin{itemize} \item \underline{\textit{Quantitative methods}} such as broad benchmarks could assess the legal compliance of AI systems across different domains of activity, jurisdictions, and areas of law.
+Several existing benchmarks focus on narrow domains and regulatory contexts, such as the EU GDPR and EU AI Act \citep{hu2025safety,lichkovski2025eu,marino2025aireg}. \item \underline{\textit{Qualitative methods}} such as manual human expert review can help reveal the blindspots of quantitative benchmarks measuring legal alignment, particularly given developers' incentive to ``game'' such benchmarks \citep{thomas2020problem}. \item \underline{\textit{Agentic evaluation environments}} that assess the real-world actions taken by AI systems---not only the content they output---are necessary to capture the most legally consequential activities of both current and future systems \citep{kapoor2024ai, kapoor2025holisticagentleaderboardmissing, zhu2025establishing}. \item \underline{\textit{Human studies}} that compare the legal compliance of humans and their use of legal resources to that of AI systems when performing comparable tasks can help contextualize the results of legal alignment evaluations \citep{weidinger2023sociotechnical,weiposition}. \item \underline{\textit{Sensitivity analysis}} can be used to characterize the extent to which legal alignment evaluation results reflect underlying properties of the AI systems being tested, as opposed to features of the particular evaluation setup \citep{lindgren2020social,khan2025randomness}. \item \underline{\textit{Observational studies of real-world data}} that shed light on the legal alignment of deployed AI systems ``in the wild'' can complement evaluations conducted in experimental settings, as commonly practiced in the social sciences \citep{wallachposition}. \item \underline{\textit{Adversarial methods}} such as red-teaming can provide information regarding potential worst-case legal alignment failure modes, including real-world threats from negligent or malicious users \citep{ganguli2022red,perez2022red}. \end{itemize}

 Tackling this set of challenges requires both \textbf{technical expertise and verification methods supported by appropriate institutional frameworks}, as discussed in \Cref{sec:institution}. \textit{While AI companies should certainly evaluate for legal alignment, independent actors must be able to scrutinize these evaluations and conduct evaluations of their own}.
 Accordingly, academic researchers and external auditors have pivotal roles to play in creating the tools to rigorously evaluate legal alignment and openly communicate their findings.